lizhuoq/SRGAN_Pytorch/README.md

 # SRGAN
 This project is an implementation based on the [SRGAN](https://github.com/leftthomas/SRGAN) project with some modifications.
-It provides model weights trained for 100 epochs with a 4x upscaling factor on the VOC2012 dataset.
+I provides model weights trained for 100 epochs with a 4x upscaling factor on the VOC2012 dataset.
 ## Requirments
 `pip install requirements.txt`
 ## Datsets